light-source/webpack-config/README.md

 ## Example of usage

-Warning : If you will be using a 'COPY_PLUGIN' option don't forget to add an index.js file (as a stub) to a source folder
+Warning : If you will be using a 'COPY_PLUGIN' option don't forget to add an index.js file (as a stub) to your source folder

+Info : Minification will be doing only in a production mode (webpack --mode=production)

-In a webpack.config.js file:
+In your webpack.config.js file:

 ```
 const webpackConfig = require('@lightsource/webpack-config');